lchen08/Software-Engineering-UI-/README.md

 - Test Results Summary

 ## Project Summary
 Our team was responsible for Mobile UI where are code submission can be found here.
+We used Android Studio to implement the project and was designed with the intention to be compatible up to Android Lollipop OS.
 The project is currently not running; the Blockchains that connect to the API that interfaces with our project are all taken down due to running costs and this being a short-term project.
 A test case was added to demonstrate how the application works.

 Furthermore, the team responsible for creating the Component Database never completed the work; thus, the code for handling components are commented out as it was not clear how the other team would implement the component search.